umustdye/Book-Worms/README.md

  ## Testing
  For testing this project we used the `google test` unit testing library.
  The C++ gui application we used, Qt 6, has support for google test and is able to run it inside their project window.
 This is because Qt uses for example QVector instead of std::vector and QString instead of std::string.
 We can run it using the command line or inside the Qt window.
+Valgrind is also included in Qt and can be run inside the Qt window.